9 Keys For Fixing An Unhappy Marriage

 Look for the intention behind small gestures.
 Contemplate the sacrifices your spouse makes on behalf of your home and family.

 Make gratitude your compass and watch how many blessings reveal themselves.

 Fixing an unhappy marriage isn’t easy.
 Depending on the circumstances that led to your dissatisfaction, you may have very little incentive and energy to put into the effort.

 But you and your spouse found the good in one another when you were dating.
 And you knew it was worth taking the leap into a lifetime commitment.

 Take the time to figure out how you got here.
 You may be surprised at all the good that comes out of hiding along the way.

 And that good is worth fighting for.

-I’m Dr. Karen Finn, a life and divorce coach who helps people, just like you, who are interested in fixing their unhappy marriage.
-For immediate help, you can download your FREE copy of "Contemplating Divorce?
-Here's What You Need To Know".
+I’m Dr. Karen Finn, a life and divorce coach who helps people, just like you, who are unhappily married.
+For immediate help, you can download your FREE copy of “Contemplating Divorce?
+Here’s What You Need To Know”.
 And if you’re interested in working with me personally, you can book an introductory 30-minute private coaching session with me.

 Looking for more ideas for what to do about your unhappy marriage?
 You’ll find what you’re looking for in Unhappy Marriage.